MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/create-and-manage-partitions-in-the-workspace-database-ssas-tabular.md

 author: minewiskan
 monikerRange: "asallproducts-allversions || azure-analysis-services-current || power-bi-premium-current || >= sql-analysis-services-2016"
 ---
-# Create and manage partitions in the workspace database
+# Create and manage partitions in a model project

 [!INCLUDE[ssas-appliesto-sqlas-all-aas-pbip](../includes/ssas-appliesto-sqlas-all-aas-pbip.md)]

-Partitions divide a table into logical parts.
-Each partition can then be processed (refreshed) independently or in parallel with other partitions.
-Partitions can improve scalability and manageability of large databases.
-By default, each table has one partition that includes all columns.
-Tasks in this article describe how to create and manage partitions in the model workspace database by using the **Partition Manager** dialog box in Visual Studio.

-After a model has been deployed to an Analysis Services server (Azure Analysis Services, SSAS, Power BI), administrators can create and manage partitions in the (deployed) model by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or by using script.
+By default, each table in a tabular model has one partition.
+Tasks in this article describe how to create and manage partitions in the model project's workspace database by using the **Partition Manager** dialog box in Visual Studio.
+After a model has been deployed to a server (Azure Analysis Services, SSAS, Power BI), administrators can create and manage partitions in the (deployed) model by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or by script.

 > [!NOTE]
->  You cannot merge partitions in the model workspace database by using the Partition Manager dialog box.
-Partitions can be merged in a deployed model only by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)].
+> Partitions in the model workspace database cannot be merged by using Partition Manager.
+Partitions can be merged only by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or by script.

 ## Tasks